 That’s why, in the first step of our feedback, we are actually measuring our customer satisfaction and happiness using ratings, also referred to as quantitative questions or metrics.

-That way, we have relevant and segmented questions to ask in a second step, in which our customer will neither lose any time nor get bored
+That way, we have relevant and segmented questions to ask in a second step, in which our customers will neither lose any time nor get bored

 Don’t waste your customer time, ask him the right question and get more relevant and actionable answers.